aymeric-spiga/planetoplot/INSTALL.md

 # How to install PLANETOPLOT?
 -----------------------------

-## A note about OS

 This install guide is mostly for Linux/UNIX OS users.
 The following install steps should also work on Mac OSX provided you could access its underlying UNIX system and install `python` librairies.
 The tool has never been tested on Windows (but should be functional provided `python` requirements are met).

-## A note about getting the environment variables right
+## Important!
+Getting the environment variables right

 Add the `planetoplot` folder to `PYTHONPATH` in your environment file (e.g. `.bashrc`)